unixorn/zsh-quickstart-kit/Readme.md

 ### Fonts

-This quickstart includes the [bullet-train](https://github.com/caiogondim/bullet-train.zsh) ZSH theme, which requires a powerline-compatible font in your terminal to display certain status glyphs.
-Fonts that are powerline-compatible include many useful glyphs, including the nice branch icon that the theme in this `.zshrc` uses.
+This quickstart includes the [bullet-train](https://github.com/caiogondim/bullet-train.zsh) ZSH theme, which requires a Powerline-compatible font in your terminal to display certain status glyphs.
+Fonts that are Powerline-compatible include many useful glyphs, including the nice branch icon that the theme in this `.zshrc` uses.

 Here are a few good Powerline-compatible fonts I've found: